-It is possible that our SMaRT Replacement Therapy and Probiora3 technologies will be less effective in humans than they have been shown to be in animals.
-It is possible our MU 1140 technology will be shown to be ineffective or harmful in humans.
+It is possible that our SMaRT Replacement TherapyTM technology will be less effective in humans than it has been shown to be in animals.
+It is possible our MU 1140TM technology will be shown to be ineffective or harmful in humans.
 If any of these technologies are shown to be ineffective or harmful in humans, we will be unable to generate revenues from them, and we may have to cease operations.

-To date the testing of our SMaRT Replacement Therapy technology has been undertaken solely in animals and a limited number of humans.
+To date the testing of our SMaRT Replacement TherapyTM technology has been undertaken solely in animals and a limited number of humans.
 Studies have proven our genetically altered strain of S. mutans to be effective in preventing tooth decay in animals.
 It is possible that our strain of S. mutans will be shown to be less effective in preventing tooth decay in humans in clinical trials.
-If our SMaRT Replacement Therapy technology is shown to be ineffective in preventing tooth decay in humans, we will be unable to commercialize and generate revenues from this technology.
-To date the testing of Probiora3 has been undertaken in animals, and those studies have shown our technology to be effective at helping to reduce certain bacteria that are believed to cause dental and periodontal disease.
-It is possible that in our on going human trials that Probiora3 will not be effective in reducing those bacteria and will not improve dental and periodontal health.
-If Probiora3 is shown to be ineffective or harmful to humans, we will be unable to commercialize it and generate revenues from sales.
+If our SMaRT Replacement TherapyTM technology is shown to be ineffective in preventing tooth decay in humans, we will be unable to commercialize and generate revenues from this technology.
 To date the testing of the antibiotic substance, Mutacin 1140 has been undertaken solely in the laboratory and in animals.
 We have not yet conducted human studies of Mutacin 1140.
 It is possible that when these studies are conducted, they will show that Mutacin 1140 is ineffective or harmful.
-If Mutacin 1140 is shown to be ineffective or harmful, we will be unable to commercialize it and generate revenues from sales of Mutacin 1140.
+If Mutacin 1140 is shown to be unable to commercialize it and generate revenues from sales of Mutacin 1140.
 If we are unable to generate revenues from our technologies, we may have to cease operations.